 Nominations will open at 9am on 1 September, (please do not apply before that date).
 All applications will need to be submitted by 24 September, and voting will take place online between 18 October and 16 November 2020.

-The Steering Committee has five vacant positions, which will be elected by simple majority.
+The Steering Committee has five vacant positions and Movement Builder for Equal Parenting and Caregiving is also vacant, they will be elected by simple majority.

 What does the Steering Committee do?

 The Steering Committee is the Party’s central decision-making body outside of Party Conferences.
 It steers the direction of the Party by agreeing strategy, planning ahead and reacting to internal and external factors.
 It monitors the Party’s activities and outcomes against its mission, aims and objectives, and makes sure the Party’s activities are within the budget it sets and approves each year.
 It is also the body with the sole discretion to decide when and where WE stand candidates in elections.

 The Party needs a breadth of experience, skills and expertise in these important strategic roles.
 Committee members need to be able to debate, listen, analyse and work together to reach consensus about Party direction.
 If you are committed to steering and growing our movement of political activists, to making it diverse and representative of all women, if you have the time and energy WE need, please put yourself forward.

 WE encourage members from underrepresented groups to put themselves forward.
 If someone you know would be a great addition to the Steering Committee, please encourage them to apply!

 The Policy Committee has three vacant positions, including two representatives for Wales for the first time!
 Each role will be elected by a simple majority.

 Spokesperson for Equality in Wales